 2. The Linklaters African International Scholarship - for UCT Law students from elsewhere on the continent, this is a new scholarship from Linklaters.
 Students who will be in their final year LLB in 2020 are eligible to apply.
 The application form is available for download and must be submitted to Gaby Ritchie in the Law Faculty.
 Deadline is 15 January 2020.
 No late applications will be considered.

-(For more information about postgraduate scholarship applications, contact Maurice Jacobs in the Law Faculty Office).
+(For more information about postgraduate scholarship applications send an email to the Law Faculty Office).

 The main Law Faculty scholarships include: